 How Milk Gets from the Cow to the Store

-Although some dairies have their own unique methods of milk production, most dairies in the United States follow the eight-step process seen below.
+Although some dairies have their own unique methods of milk production, along with Milk Pros and Cons, most dairies in the United States follow the eight-step process seen below.
 Those eight steps are (in order): grazing, harvesting, storing, transportation, lab testing, processing, packaging and selling.

 Step 1 – Cows Grazing